 This “piggy manual” will change often as I remember things or have more stories to share!
 A lot of what you will read is my opinion.
 It is what works for myself and my healthy pigs.
 You will hear and read different ideals in other places….

 I am not an expert but at ANY time day or night call with questions, concerns or if you just want to talk “pig”.
+IF you can not find your answers within these pages.
 612-290-7539.
 I always make myself available for my piggie parents, for questions or for someone to just understand.
 Your friends may think your nuts and not understand.
 PB's are very special creatures, and are SO misunderstood as people think that pigs are just dumb and dirty and that we eat them.

 (I have a creative mind and you will find that my thoughts will wander and I will skip around in these info pages.
 Please excuse my poor sentence structure, run-on sentences and punctuation.
 I apologize.)